umersaeed3d/umersaeed3d/README.md

-### Hi there 👋
+### Hi there 👋 I am a Software Engineer with approx. 4 years of industry experience building websites and web applications.
+I specialize in Backend development and have professional experience working with PHP, Laravel, NodeJS, NestJS, React, React Native, Django and Relational Databases.
+I also have working experience with Docker and some AWS services.
+Besides development, I am also a Cybersecurity Enthusiast and I try my level best to avoid top 10 OWASP vulnerabilities in my applications.

+👯 My expertise are in backend development with PHP, Laravel, NodeJS, MySQL

 🔭 I’m currently working on new open source projects on Node and NestJS and their integration with AWS.

 🌱 Also I’m currently learning advanced web security to get ahead in Backend Development.

-### Disclaimer : Do not judge me based on my contributions because I was using different account for jobs, however this is my official account.
+### Disclaimer : Do not judge me based on my contributions because I was using different account for jobs, however this is my official account now.

 <!--
 **umersaeed3d/umersaeed3d** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.